 Key Opportunities & Actions:

 Most brands getting started with Amazon advertising don’t yet have extensive knowledge about the platform and its dynamics.
-This is an excellent opportunity to deepen internal expertise and to foster a culture of continuous learning, especially since Amazon is constantly releasing new capabilities.
+Testing the waters provides an excellent opportunity to deepen internal expertise and to foster a culture of continuous learning, especially since Amazon is constantly releasing new capabilities.

 It is also imperative at this stage to ensure consistency and excellence in the execution of your campaigns.
 Anything less will distort your understanding of the platform’s potential for your brand.
 To mitigate this risk, we highly recommend engaging an expert to conduct an audit of your performance.
 An expert’s assessment can help improve execution, elevate your internal expertise, and get you ready to scale even faster.

 As budgets grow and campaigns are increasingly sophisticated, brands enter the second stage.
-By now, they will likely have a dedicated person or – either in-house or an external consultant/agency – managing the advertising execution.
+By now, they will likely have a dedicated person or an external consultant/agency managing their PPC ad execution.

 Key Opportunities & Actions:

-To stay competitive at this stage, brands must shift where they spend the bulk of their time from tactical execution to strategic analysis, while maintaining high-quality execution.
+To stay competitive at this stage, brands must shift where they spend the bulk of their time from tactical execution to strategic analysis.
 This requires investing in automation on multiple fronts, including performance monitoring, bid management, and keyword optimization.
 Automated alerting can help detect performance anomalies rapidly.
-Automated bidding rules can help brands nimbly execute sophisticated scenarios, such as bid changes by day-of-week and time-of-day.

 From a learning and development standpoint, the most successful brands at this stage are working to build their team’s expertise on two fronts simultaneously: Amazon advertising best practices and data analytics.